$50,000 reward offered for capture of this man

-He as has been identified as Edward Isaac, 46, of Hill and School Streets, Albouystown, Georgetown.
+He has been identified as Edward Isaac, 46, of Hill and School Streets, Albouystown, Georgetown.

 Isaac is wanted by the police for entering the premises of a Nandy Park resident on Tuesday, and carting off a number of valuable items.